-Survey Prepar atio n Questions 2.
+Survey Preparation Questions 2.
 Describe how your centre provides a customer-friendly atmosphere.
 ESC.A.
-3. The centre's service delivery is designed around the identified needs and desires of the person seeking employment.
-Survey Prepar atio How do you ensure that your centre's service delivery is designed around the identified needs and desires of the person seeking employment?
+The centre's service delivery is designed around the identified needs and desires of the person seeking employment.
+Survey Preparatio on Questions How do you ensure that your centre's service delivery is designed around the identified needs and desires of the person seeking employment?
 ESC.A.
 4. The centre: a.
 Documents the criteria used to identify the service level that persons served are eligible to receive based on their identified needs. b.
 Provides services to persons as needed to achieve their goals.
-Intent Statem ents Criteria for levels of need and the services provided at the various levels may be based on governmental or funder requirements or designations.
-Examples Services might include: ■ Service provision based on expectations and informed choices.
-Services provided based on needs and abilities, including on- and off-the-job training and supports. ■ Differential access and alternative mechanisms for assistance and support. ■ Resources for creating individual supports.
-Opportunities for participation in programs and services in the community. ■ Procedures for planning and providing services to persons with disabilities that impair their job-seeking and job-retention success.
+Intent Statements Criteria for levels of need and the services provided at the various levels may be based on governmental or funder requirements or designations.
+Examples Services might include: Service provision based on expectations and informed choices.
+Services provided based on needs and abilities, including on- and off-the-job training and supports. ■ Differential access and alternative mechanisms for assistance and support.
+Resources for creating individual supports.
+Opportunities for participation in programs and services in the community.
+Procedures for planning and providing services to persons with disabilities that impair their job-seeking and job-retention success.

-Survey Preparatio n Questions
+Survey Preparati on Questions

-4. Do you have documented criteria that are used to identify the service level that persons served are eligible to receive based on their identified needs?
+4 Do you have documented criteria that are used to identify the service level that persons served are eligible to receive based on their identified needs?

 ☐ Yes ☐ No

 Where are these documented?

 Explain how you ensure that services are provided to persons as needed to achieve their goals.

 ESC.A.
 5. The centre has available current information on local job opportunities.

 Examples

 Information might include:

 ■ Labour trends.

 ■ Employment needs.

 ■ Job requirements.

-■ Specific vocational training requirements.
+Specific vocational training requirements.

 ■ General education requirements.

-■ Wages and benefits.
+Wages and benefits.

 ■ Employment environments.

-Survey Preparatio n Questions
+Survey Preparati on Questions

-5. Describe how your centre obtains, maintains, and makes available to persons served current information on local job opportunities.
+5